"We understand where the fans are coming from, it's their club."

-Anthony Limbrick responds to mounting concerns following another dramatic day in ongoing Pools takeover saga
+Hartlepool United takeover: Anthony Limbrick responds to mounting concerns following another dramatic day

 Following Easter Monday's statement win over rivals Gateshead, the Australian must have been hoping the focus would be on his side's impressive performance when he met with the press on Thursday morning.